 21. Hit up Anchor Line Bar on a Friday night

 Address: 1460 S Coast Hwy, Laguna Beach, CA 92651

-This fabulous nightclub, previously known as Bounce, and then Main Street Bar and Cabaret, is in a historic building in downtown Laguna, on Main Street.
-It is a fun and lively bar and club that keeps an active roster of interesting DJs and a big dance floor.
+This fabulous nightclub, previously known as Bounce and then Main Street Bar and Cabaret is in a historic building in downtown Laguna on Main Street.
+It is a fun and lively bar and club with an active roster of interesting DJs and a big dance floor.

-Anchor Line Bar is a nightlife beach bar, and one of the very best in Orange County, California.
+Anchor Line Bar is a nightlife beach bar and one of the best in Orange County, California.
 Of course, the club is always interesting and fun, but special events are hosted almost every night of the week.

 - Tuesday night is happy hour, with music and friends

 - Friday is a cabaret show, and then a DJ and dancing afterward

 - Saturday is more DJ and dancing

 - Sunday is happy hour with friends and music

 - Throughout the month, a few random days host Mermaid Magic, a Magic-Mike-inspired event.
 They also host Mutts and Martinis happy hours, themed costume parties, and more.